-Box Type: 'stsz', 'stz2' Container: Sample Table Box ('stbl') Mandatory: Yes Quantity: Exactly one variant must be present
+Box Type: 'stsz', 'stz2' Container: Sample Table Box ('stb1')

+Quantity: Exactly one variant must be present

 This box contains the sample count and a table giving the size in bytes of each sample.
 This allows the media data itself to be unframed.
 The total number of samples in the media is always indicated in the sample count.